Bellydance Styles: Iraqi Kawleeya Dance

 - Finger snaps: You’ll see lots of Persian two-handed finger snaps and other moves done with the palms together.

 - Floorwork: The dancer will frequently kneel to do hairspins, or to do rhythmic bouncing movements.

 - Hip & Shoulder Shimmies: Shimmies of all sizes are popular.

 - Daggers: The Kawleeya dancer will often hold a small dagger in each hand and, smiling, poke them rhythmically into her hips, belly and shoulders.
 There are numerous stories about the meaning of the prop.
-Gypsies in this part of the world were often blacksmiths, so they would have made daggers.
+Roma people living in this part of the world were often blacksmiths, so they would have made daggers.
 The daggers are said to mean “I would follow my lover into the afterlife.”

 - Pacing: Kawleeya dancers will do a lot of time-keeping, with side-to-side steps and shimmies, especially while the singer has the floor.
 Bursts of exciting hairwork or dagger play are interspersed through the dance.